 A Temp Fade, AKA “Temple Fade” or “Brooklyn Fade“, is a trendy low fade hairstyle using a line-up or shape-up blending technique to form a fade in the temple area.
 Common style variations include an afro or nappy temp fade plus low, medium and high temp fades.

-This sharp and sophisticated faded cut is now one of the most popular hairstyles for men.
-Like the drop fade or Brooklyn fade, it’s the perfect for those who want a faded hairstyle without dramatically clean-shaving their sideburns.
+This sharp and sophisticated fade haircut is now one of the most popular hairstyles for men since gaining popularity in the 2000s.
+Like the drop fade, it’s perfect for those who want a faded hairstyle without dramatically clean-shaving their sideburns.

-Most temp fade haircuts are followed up with a shape-up haircut or even a curly, loose blowout.
+Most temp fade haircuts like the rapper Drake, are followed up with a shape-up haircut or even a curly, loose blowout style.